alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_shm.md

 ## 6. {{iphone}} Enable MFA and self-service password reset

-To enable MFA and self-service password reset, you must have sufficient licences for all users.
+To enable self-service password reset and MFA-via-phone-call, you must have sufficient licences for all users.

 ### Add licences that support MFA